 What are the Key Features of the Home Paternity test?

 Our home paternity test is an extremely accurate test and will provide you with up to 99.99% probability of paternity in the case of an inclusion, and 0% in the case of exclusion.
 All tests are performed using 21 genetic markers to meet international testing standards and guarantee maximum accuracy.
 The paternity test can be performed with only the samples of the alleged father and the child you do not need to include the sample of the mother although recommended.

 Our DNA testing kit will contain all you require to perform the test.
 We will send you oral swabs to rub on the inside of your mouth in order to collect cheek cells; hence, you will not need to go through painful blood sampling.
 All our kits contain comprehensive instructions.
 You can see online how easy it is to collect your DNA samples.

-Results will be issued within 3 to 5 working days from the moment we receive your samples at the laboratory.
+Results will be issued within 3 to 5 working days from receipt of your samples at the laboratory.
 Results for home paternity testing will be sent to you by email unless otherwise requested (additional charges may apply).

 Note: We can only guarantee standard result turnaround time when testing takes place solely using oral swab samples.
 Using a forensic sample for your test may lead to an increase in turnaround time.